11 new Kia electric cars planned by 2025

 Specific battery and motor details haven't been revealed, but Kia did say it plans to offer two different types of electric car, with different charging capabilities.
 This will allow for variations in performance, speed and price – to "meet the diverse needs of customers".

-In addition to the firm’s dedicated electric car, Kia will continue to offer electric derivatives of its combustion-engined cars – much like it does today with e-Niro and Soul EV.
-It will "nurture" key markets as it looks to achieve a 20% electric, 80% internal-combustion sales mix and expects electric cars to be as profitable as internal-combustion ones by 2025.
+In addition to the firm’s dedicated electric car, Kia will continue to offer electric derivatives of its combustion-engined cars.
+It'll "nurture" key markets as it looks to achieve a 20% electric, 80% internal-combustion sales mix and expects electric cars to be as profitable as internal-combustion ones by 2025.

 Elsewhere, Kia’s ‘Plan S’ covers electric vehicle-based "mobility solutions", which it claims will help solve global issues such as urban pollution.
 These will include car-sharing, autonomous technology, and e-commerce businesses, as well as mobility hubs in cities with stricter environmental regulations.